vitalik/django-ninja/docs/docs/tutorial/csrf.md

 # CSRF

-By default Django Ninja have CSRF turned **OFF** for all operations.
-To turn it on you need to use `csrf` argument for NinjaAPI class:
+By default, Django Ninja has CSRF turned **OFF** for all operations.
+To turn it on you need to use the `csrf` argument of the NinjaAPI class: